gimKondo/vimenv/tools/tag2syn/readme.md

 # how to use

-1. at first, you should make tags file by ctags
+1. at first, compile tag2syn.hs by haskell compiler(ex. ghc7.4)
+2. make tags file by ctags on sources of standard library
-2. create rule file for converting tags to syntax highlight file
+3. create rule file for converting tags to syntax highlight file
     - this file is written pairs ctags's tag type and keyword type on vim's syntax highlight file
     - for example, if your tags has 2 type ('c' and 'f' that means class and function) and you want to make highlight these as xxClass and xxFunc, create rule file like here